Dealing with finances and protecting your family’s future when your partner dies.

 “If your husband has always managed the family finances, you may be left totally unaware of what your financial situation is and how to cope,” says Ruth.
 “You’re suddenly faced with paying the bills, sorting out pensions and investments, and dealing with tax matters – all at a time when you are struggling to cope with your loss.”

-But as hard as it is to focus on finances when you are bereaved, it’s crucial to take proper advice to ensure you can manage and also safeguard your family’s future.
+But as hard as it is to focus on finances when you are bereaved, it’s crucial to take proper advice to make sure you can manage and safeguard your family’s future.

 “It’s important you know where you stand in relation to income, taxation, savings and investments and any life policies that are in place,” says Ruth.

 “In the event of your husband’s death, your financial situation can change considerably.
-Your requirements may suddenly be very different so it’s vital that these are reviewed to ensure they meet your future needs.”
+Your requirements may suddenly be very different so it’s vital that these are reviewed to make sure they meet your future needs.”

 In the short term, you could be entitled to certain benefits to help you pay for funeral costs, as well as allowances, one-off payments and other benefits.
 These could include a Bereavement Payment (a lump sum), or a Bereavement Allowance (a regular payment paid for 52 weeks from the date of bereavement).